-Bake cake until it is golden and just starts to spring back to your touch, about 8-10 minutes.
+Bake cake until it is golden and just starts to spring back to your touch, about 8 to 10 minutes.
 Do not overbake, or it will be difficult to roll.

-Roll cake up carefully in the dish towel and let it cool in the rolled-up position.
+Roll the cake up carefully in the dish towel and let it cool in the rolled-up position.

 Place cold whipping cream in a large bowl and beat until medium-firm peaks form.
 Whisk in 2 tablespoons sugar and a touch of vanilla if desired.
 Whisk 1/4 cup of the whipped cream into the dulce de leche to lighten it, then fold dulce de leche mixture back into the rest of the whipped cream.

 Unroll cake and spread whipped cream/dulce de leche mixture over the cake.
-Reroll cake, wrap with the dish cloth or saran wrap, and chill for 1-2 hours or overnight.
+Reroll cake, wrap with the dishcloth or saran wrap, and chill for 1 to 2 hours or overnight.